sleak-lbl/weekly-emails/items/outages.md

 - **Cori**
     - 12/15/21 07:00-20:00 PST, Scheduled Maintenance
 - **Perlmutter**
-    - 11/30/21 07:00-20:00 PST, Scheduled Maintenance
-         - System will be unavailable during this window.
     - 12/06/21 07:00-12/07/21 20:00 PST, Scheduled Maintenance
          - System will be unavailable during this window.
     - 12/16/21 07:00-20:00 PST, Scheduled Maintenance